-ADOPT A SEMINARIAN PROGRAM FOR THE CATHOLIC CLASSROOMS
+ADOPT A SEMINARIAN

-The purpose of this program is to encourage classes in Catholic Schools or Religious Education to adopt a seminarian and support him through prayer and communication throughout the school year.
+The purpose of this initiative is to encourage classes in Catholic Schools or Religious Education to adopt a seminarian and support him through prayer and communication throughout the school year.
 A spiritual adoption is a pledge to pray for seminarians on their journey to fulfilling the Call of Christ to the priesthood.
 The path each young man has committed to embark on isn’t an easy one.
 It is one of self-sacrifice and humble devotion to God and others.
 The young men in our seminaries have taken up the challenge of duty and devotion to the Lord and his flock.

 - Through your pastor or diocesan vocation office select a seminarian your class wants to adopt.